 Drugs: DHβE was purchased from Tocris and all other chemicals were purchased from Sigma.

 Statistical Analysis: Statistical analysis was performed with Prism (GraphPad), using 2-way RM ANOVA.
 All data were expressed as mean and standard error of the mean (SEM).

+Table S1: DSM-IV-TR Diagnoses in the Duke Neurogenetics Study